realadvisor/dev-server-setup/README.md

 - I always open my apps through Spotlight (cmd + space bar)
 - This way, every app in the dock is a running app

+## Finder

+View > Show path bar
+View > Show status bar
+Go > Go to folder > "/" and then drag the root (Macintosh HD) on top of the favourites

 ## Google Chrome

 Install your favorite browser, mine happens to be Chrome.